Ggross98/Unity-RhythmLane/README.md

 # RhythmLane
 [中文版](README_zh.md)
 ## Overview
 Rhythm game with falling notes (like djmax or osumania) and a corresponding sheet editor.
-Made with Unity.
+Made with Unity 2022.

 **Current issues**
 * There are problems with the holding keys.